-Field relationships and petrography allow us to consider the relative timing of carbonate precipitation and alteration, and the tools for demonstrating these relationships are an important first step to any study.
-XRF mapping (both μXRF and synchrotron XRF) and laser ablation mapping allows us to establish domains within rocks that are time-equivalent and to work out details of the fluids that were responsible for carbonate precipitation.
-Details such as the U oxidation state and relationships to other elements helps to further constrain the fluids that have produced the final product.
-While the U oxidation state does not appear to matter for the reliability of U-Pb ages, a general pattern of elevated U is emerging for samples with reduced U. While elevated U is not necessary for U-Pb dating, samples that are amenable to LA Carb dating typically must have ppm levels of U. The tools we have described here allow us to provide a spatial context that with well established petrography and field relationships are foundational for putting U-Pb ages into the overall geologic context.
+Field relationships and petrography allow us to consider the relative timing of carbonate precipitation and alteration, the tools for demonstrating these relationships are an important first step to any study.
+XRF mapping (both μXRF and synchrotron XRF) allows us to establish domains within rocks that are equivalent and to work out details of the fluids that were responsible for carbonate precipitation.
+Details such as the U oxidation state, and relationships to other elements helps to further constrain the fluids that have produced the final product.
+While elevated U is not necessary for U/Pb dating, samples that are amenable to LA Carb dating typically must have ppm levels of U. The tools we have described here allow us to provide a spatial context that with petrography and field relationships are foundational for putting U/Pb ages into the overall geologic context.